top of page

 In the azure waters of the Caribbean, a silent menace is unraveling the vibrant tapestry of coral ecosystems, casting a shadow over the very heart of paradise.
 Stony Coral Tissue Disease (SCTLD), a devastating affliction first identified off the coast of Florida in 2014, has morphed into a formidable threat, leaving a trail of destruction across coral reefs in its wake.

 The Caribbean, renowned for its crystalline waters and kaleidoscopic coral formations, has long been a global symbol of marine biodiversity and natural beauty.
-Yet, this very splendor is under siege as SCTLD spreads relentlessly, leaving devastation in its wake.
+Yet, this splendor is under siege as SCTLD spreads relentlessly, leaving devastation in its wake.
 The importance of Caribbean coral reefs transcends their aesthetic appeal; they are crucial hubs of biodiversity, providing habitat for countless marine species, supporting fisheries that sustain coastal communities, and acting as natural barriers that protect shorelines from the ravages of storms.

-As you delve into the intricacies of Stony Coral Tissue Disease, it becomes evident that its insidious march jeopardizes not only the iconic beauty of the Caribbean but the ecological balance that sustains life underwater.
+As you delve into the intricacies of Stony Coral Tissue Disease, it becomes evident that its insidious march jeopardizes the iconic beauty of the Caribbean and the ecological balance that sustains life underwater.
 Join me on a journey into the heart of this crisis, where the fate of Caribbean coral ecosystems hangs in the balance, and the call to protect these invaluable treasures grows more urgent by the day.

 Understanding Stony Coral Tissue Loss Disease (SCTLD)